 We give girls the opportunity for individual and group work to advance the skills required to collaborate effectively with their peers and teachers, and to encourage debate and discussion, to develop informed opinions and to be able to support them using reasoned arguments.
 In addition, we encourage girls to show initiative, perseverance and independence of thought.

-The Science department offers a huge variety of science enrichment opportunities for every year group in the school.
+The Science Department offers a huge variety of science enrichment opportunities for every year group in the School.

-Girls in the Lower School can take part in many trips, events and competitions across the Sciences, which they all thoroughly enjoy!
+Girls in the Lower School can take part in many trips, events and competitions across the sciences, which they all thoroughly enjoy!
 Recently we have attended the Salters’ Festival of Chemistry at Reading University, Exploring Engineering at Rutherford Appleton laboratories, We the Curious in Bristol, and were lucky enough welcome Dr Harkup to give the Junior Science Society lecture “Mad, Bad and Dangerous to know”.
-In the Lent term a series of Science workshops are usually offered on selected Saturday afternoons, which are great fun!
+In the Lent term, a series of science workshops are usually offered on selected Saturday afternoons which are great fun!

-Another special opportunity in the Sixth Form is the Engineering Education Scheme.
+A special opportunity in the Sixth Form is the Engineering Education Scheme.
 The programme links students with local companies to work on real scientific, engineering and technology projects.

-The best way to find out more about Downe House, is to come and experience it for yourself – arrange a visit or join us for one of our Open Mornings?Discover
+The best way to find out more about Downe House is to experience it for yourself.
+Book a personal tour or join us at one of our Open Mornings, available throughout the year.Discover